JaydenNikifork/MultithreadedCompressor/README.md

 are of course the data from the `istream` and the size of data in bytes.
 The task of partitioning is run over a single thread.
 After partitioning, we begin compression on each of the Chunks.
-Each compression algo is run on a separate thread and writes to the target file immediate on the threads completion, unless another thread is current writing, which in that case it waits.
+Each compression algo is run on a separate thread and writes to the target file immediately on the threads completion, unless another thread is current writing, which in that case it waits.
 We handle this waiting using a mutex lock.
 This method, results in Chunks being written out of order and